Organic chemistry in the first phases of Solar-type protostars: iCOM FORMATION: GAS-PHASE AND GRAIN-SURFACE CHEMISTRY

-\paragraph{BE and $\nu_{des}$ of iCOMs} In general, only the BE and $\nu_{des}$ of a few species have been measured in the laboratory \citep[e.g.][]{collings2004,HeVidali2015,HeVidali2016,Corazzi2021,Ferrero2022} or computed \citep[e.g.][]{Wakelam2017BE,das2018,Ferrero2020,Ferrero2022, Tinacci2022-ECS}.
-The computations refer to the bond energy of one water molecule \citep{Wakelam2017BE}, a more complex situation with up to six water molecules \citep{das2018}, and to models of amorphous water ice clusters \citep{Ferrero2020,Ferrero2022,Tinacci2022-ECS}, the most reliable.
-The iCOMs where the BE and $\nu_{des}$ have been either measured or evaluated on an ice cluster of more than 20 water molecules are listed in Tab. \ref{tab:sec1-iCOMs}.
+\paragraph{BE and $\nu_{des}$ of iCOMs} In general, only the BE and $\nu_{des}$ of a few species have been measured in the laboratory \citep[e.g.][]{collings2004,HeVidali2015,HeVidali2016,Corazzi2021,Ferrero2022} or computed \citep[e.g.][]{Wakelam2017BE,das2018,Ferrero2020,Ferrero2022, Tinacci2022-ammonia}.
+The computations refer to the bond energy of one water molecule \citep{Wakelam2017BE}, a more complex situation with up to six water molecules \citep{das2018}, to models of amorphous water ice clusters \citep{Ferrero2020,Ferrero2022}, and to models of $\sim200$ water-ice grains \citep{Germain2022,Tinacci2022-ammonia}, the most reliable.
+The iCOMs where BE and $\nu_{des}$ have been either measured or evaluated on an ice cluster of more than 20 water molecules are listed in Tab. \ref{tab:sec1-iCOMs}.
 Clearly, there is a massive lack of data in this respect and this is a first serious warning for the astrochemical models.

-To illustrate the impact of the assumed pre-exponential factor value $\nu_{des}$ (Eq. \ref{eq:desorption}), Figure \ref{fig:sec2-Tdes} shows the sublimation temperature of frozen methanol and formamide as a function of the heating time, which often, but not always, corresponds to the age of the studied astronomical object.
+To illustrate the impact of the assumed pre-exponential factor value $\nu_{des}$ (Eq. \ref{eq:desorption}), Fig. \ref{fig:sec2-Tdes} shows the sublimation temperature of frozen methanol (whose BE is taken equal to 6200 K) and formamide (BE = 8400 K) as a function of the heating time, which often, but not always, corresponds to the age of the studied astronomical object.
 Two values are assumed for $\nu_{des}$ (see discussion above).
 To obtain the sublimation temperature we used the half-life time (=ln(2)/$k_{\rm des}$) of the frozen species.
-Taking the example of methanol, if the heating time is $10^3$ yr then the sublimation temperature would be $\sim 120$ K, while if it is $10^6$ yr it is $\sim 105$ K. The difference due to the pre-exponential factor is $\sim$20--30 K.
+Taking the example of methanol, if the heating time is $10^3$ yr then the sublimation temperature would be $\sim 120$ K, while if it is $10^6$ yr it is $\sim 105$ K. Likewise, the difference due to the pre-exponential factor assumed $1\times 10^{12}$ and $3\times 10^{17}$ s$^{-1}$ is $\sim 20-30$ K.